Diversity and Inclusion

 - Notify individuals with disabilities that the University provides reasonable accommodations to qualified individuals with disabilities by including this policy in employment handbooks.

 Procedure for Requesting an Accommodation:

 If an employee of the University anticipates a need for accommodation, the request for accommodation should be brought to the attention of the relevant supervisor as soon as possible.
 Where the disability is not obvious, the employee shall provide current evidence of the disability and the limitations that require accommodation.
 Guidelines for documentation of disabilities are posted on the University’s website.
-The supervisor will forward this request to the Chief Diversity Officer, who is the University’s Equal Opportunity and Affirmative Action (EOAA) Officer.
-The EOAA Officer will discuss with the employee, the supervisor, and/or other relevant individuals, as needed, the functional limitations resulting from the disability and the reasonable accommodations to be made.
+The supervisor will forward this request to the Associate Vice President of Employee Engagement or the Chief Diversity Officer, who serves as the University’s Equal Opportunity and Affirmative Action (EOAA) Officer.
+The AVP EE or the CDO will discuss with the employee, the supervisor, and/or other relevant individuals, as needed, the functional limitations resulting from the disability and the reasonable accommodations to be made.
 Accommodation will not be authorized if it would fundamentally alter the nature of the employee’s job or create an undue hardship for the University.

 An applicant for a job with the University may disclose a disability and the need for reasonable accommodations during the hiring process.
-This request will be forwarded to the EOAA Officer for evaluation.
+This request will be forwarded to the AVP EE or the CDO for evaluation.